 - To go up the stairs: Keep your sore leg and the crutches on the ground.
 Push down with your hands and hop up onto the step with your good leg.
 Then bring the sore leg and crutches up on the step (Pictures 4 and 5).
 Repeat for each step.

 - To go down the stairs: Face the stairs.
 Put the crutches on the step and then your sore leg on the same step.
 Push down with your hands.
 Bend your good knee and lower yourself to the next step.
 Hop down to the step on your good foot (Pictures 6 and 7).
 Repeat for each step.

 Scooting on Stairs

 You can “scoot” up or down the stairs on your bottom.
 For safety have someone help you with your sore leg.

-- To “scoot” upstairs: Turn around to face down the stairs and sit on a lower step.
+- To “scoot” up the stairs: Turn around to face down the stairs and sit on a lower step.
 Use your arms and good leg to push yourself up the stairs, one step at a time.

-- To “scoot” down stairs: Sit down away from the edge of the top step.
+- To “scoot” down the stairs: Sit down facing the stairs, away from the edge of the top step.
 Scoot forward and use your arms and good leg to lower yourself down the steps, one at a time.

-- It is a good idea for parents to talk to their child’s school and ask if the child can be released 5 minutes early from classes to allow time to get to the next class or the school bus.
+- It is a good idea for parents to talk to their child’s school and ask if their child can be released from classes 5 minutes early to allow time to get to the next class or the school bus.

-If you have questions, be sure to ask your physical therapist or nurse.
+- If you have questions, call your child‘s physical therapist or nurse.